ncruces/go-sqlite3/util/sql3util/README.md

-# Virtual Table utility functions
+# SQLite utility functions

-This package implements utilities mostly useful to virtual table implementations.
+This package implements assorted SQLite utilities useful to extension writers.

 It also wraps a [parser](https://github.com/marcobambini/sqlite-createtable-parser) for the [`CREATE`](https://sqlite.org/lang_createtable.html) and